revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

   </details>

 ---
-14.What will be the output of the following program?
+14.What is the output of the following program?

 ```python
 from heapq import nlargest